caojiezhang/DAVSR/README.md

   ```

 ## License and Acknowledgement
-This project is released under the MIT license.
+This project is released under the CC-BY-NC license.
 We refer to codes from [KAIR](https://github.com/cszn/KAIR), [BasicSR](https://github.com/xinntao/BasicSR), and [mmediting](https://github.com/open-mmlab/mmediting).
 Thanks for their awesome works.
 The majority of DAVSR is licensed under CC-BY-NC, however portions of the project are available under separate license terms: KAIR is licensed under the MIT License, BasicSR, Video Swin Transformer and mmediting are licensed under the Apache 2.0 license.